quannguyen247/quannguyen247/README.md

 # Hi there, I'm Nguyễn Đông Quân – aka quannguyen247 👋

-I'm a student from Vietnam, learningg at UIT-VNUHCM
+I'm a student from Vietnam, learning at UIT-VNUHCM
 - I'm currently working on mobile app development and VLSI design
 - I'm currently learning about front end.
 - I'm currently working on a research project about **Post-Quantum Cryptography for Passkey Authentication in IoT**